RisingToTheSky/HashMap/README.md

-# Template
+# Project: HashMap

-This is my template repository for future projects with JavaScript.
+This is my HashMap project for The Odin Project.